Print

 Gumbo

-2. Add chicken broth and water and simmer on low heat for 20 minutes.
+2. Add chicken broth and water, and simmer on low heat for 20 minutes.

 3. Pour small amounts of water if needed to adjust the thickness of the gumbo.

-4. Taste to adjust seasoning and add kitchen bouquet as a browning agent if gumbo is not brown enough.
+4. Taste to adjust seasoning and add kitchen bouquet as a browning agent if the gumbo is not brown enough.

 5. Serve hot gumbo in a bowl ladled over cooked rice.